doug-letough/vindinium-curses_ui/README.md

 1 - Licence:
 ------------
-    This software is published by Doug Le Tough (doug.letough@free.fr) and released under the W.T.F.P.L.
+    This software is published and copyrighted by Doug Le Tough (doug.letough@free.fr) and released under the W.T.F.P.L.

     It was initially based upon the Vindium python starter available here : https://github.com/ornicar/vindinium-starter-python